dpse/tcli/docs/_index.md

 #include "tclie.h"

 /* Output callback.
 The library routes every emitted byte through this;
-   on an MCU this would typically write to a UART instead of stdout. */ void out(void *arg, const char *str)
+   on an MCU this would typically write to a UART. */ void out(void *arg, const char *str)
 {
     printf("%s", str);